The Fashion Collection is made up of different parts, and you can find out more about them by using these links:

 Objects from the collection can be studied or photographed in the Materials Room or may be borrowed by members of staff.

-The Materials Room is open from 11am to 3pm Monday to Friday, when specialist help is available.
-Contact Marion (email@example.com) for more information.
+The Materials Room is usually open from 12pm to 3pm Monday to Friday, when specialist help is available.
+Contact ACILibrarian@mdx.ac.uk for more information.

 Working with the Fashion programme we have improved the diversity of our Key Pieces collection by adding some exciting new garments from a clutch of young designers, such as Grace Wales Bonner, Martine Rose and Sindisco Khumala.